Ebor Handicap Betting Tips

 York racecourse is one of the most popular racing destinations in the UK.
 It hosts the Ebor over 1m6f of its track, one of the longest races it hosts throughout the season.

-While there is a slightly sharp bend halfway down the back stretch the primary turn comes into the home straight towards the end of the race.
+While there is a slightly sharp bend halfway down the back stretch, the primary turn comes into the home straight towards the end of the race.
 It is quite tight, but wide in the closing stages, favouring front runners overall.

 Betting Strategies for the Ebor Handicap